 If you take this course, you must read and agree to the following policies.

-We now use a keypad access code for the studio doors.
-DO NOT SHARE THIS CODE WITH ANYONE!
 We ask that you respect the equipment and use your best judgment in protecting the security of the studio.
 Please be sure the door is securely closed and locked when you leave.

 Please report all broken equipment or software immediately to both Prof. Gibson and Prof. Wang (email links on the course home page).

-You will submit in Canvas a series of listening responses to the assigned pieces.
-These are graded pass/fail and must be done before the group class to receive a passing grade.
-You may drop one failing response.
+You will submit in Canvas Discussions a series of listening responses to assigned pieces.
+These are graded pass/fail and must be done before the Tuesday class to receive a passing grade on the response.

-Assignments, the final project, and the two tests receive letter grades.
+Assignments, the final project, and the tests receive letter grades.